 Our Analysis and Test Results

-One of the highest performing boots in this review, the RX 110 LV by Lange is a boot for ladies who want a highly responsive, aggressive ski boot with more comfort than a race boot.
-This simple boot focuses on one thing only: the down.
-We skied everything from bulletproof ice to soft powder in these boots, and they never let us down.
+One of the highest performing boots in our tests, the Lange RX 110 LV is a boot for ladies who want a highly responsive, go anywhere, ski boot with more comfort than a race version.
+We tested these boots during storms, in freezing temperatures and on sunny days.
+We skied everything from hardpacked groomers to soft powder, steeps, and bumps, and they never let us down.

 Comfort and Fit